BenSheridanEdwards/COVID-19_Tracker_React/README.md

 COVID-19 Tracker with React Hooks, Material UI &amp; Charts.js

-Uses the COVID-19 API to fetch daily data on the reported number of cases of people who are currently infected, have recovered and those who have sadly died from the virus.
+Uses the COVID-19 API to fetch daily data on the reported number of infected, recovered and deaths from the Coronavirus.

-By default, you'll see current world figures on a line graph, but by using a drop-down menu you can filter by country and see bar graphs showing up to date figures on those infected, recovered, and the deaths from COVID-19.
+By default, you'll see a line graph, showing the collated data from all over the world.
+By using the country picker drop-down menu, you can filter by country and see bar graphs showing figures for each individual country.

 **Tech Stack:** *JavaScript, React, Node, CSS, Material-UI, HTML, Jest, Enzyme, Webpack, Babel, Charts.js, CircleCI, Code Climate, Firebase*